 Trees are a gardener’s dream come-true.
 They are low maintenance, yield a dependable yearly harvest, and produce gorgeous, bright red apples that are great for baking and snacking.
 Because they are great pollinators of other apple trees, they also go by “rooster trees.”

-Trees not only produce light pink and purple flowers that will increase the natural beauty of your yard, they do exceptionally well in warmer climates and produce sweet, golden-yellow apples that will be ready to pick early in the season.
+Trees not only produce light pink and purple flowers that will increase the natural beauty of your yard, they do exceptionally well in warmer climates.
+The Dorsett Golden tree produces sweet, golden-yellow apples that will be ready to pick early in the season.
 These must couple with another apple tree in order to produce fruit, and do well with the Cinnamon Spice Apple Tree cultivar.